 Keyboard shortcut: Press ⌘N from anywhere in the app

-Menu bar: Go to File > New Product
+Menu bar: Go to File > New Item

 Choose How to Add